vipul2802/o365hq.com/content/blog/Microsoft Information Protection.md

 ![](https://o365hq.com/images/578.png)

-Office 365 DLP policies will help you stay relevant and match business standards, keep the data protected, and prevent accidental oversharing and leakage.
+Microsoft 365 DLP policies will help you stay relevant and match business standards, keep the data protected, and prevent accidental oversharing and leakage.
 DLP allows you to easily detect sensitive data across various locations and control policy violations